Agilulfo/notes/notes/multi_luks.md

 ```
 TODO: I was not sure if the swap could be shared safely so I've opted to inclue the swap as a logical volume

-### Perform the installation

-Now is time to perform the installation of ubuntu. chose to manually select the partitions and set accordingly the partitions to use as */boot*, *swap* and */*

 repeat the same for other partitions
 ``` bash
 sudo pvcreate /dev/mapper/personal